Euro's long-time doubters say 'I told you so'

 De Grauwe’s constructive criticism has irritated officialdom down the years.

-After attending one European Commission meeting in the early 1990s for a report to trumpet the gains the euro would bring, De Grauwe said he and other skeptics were not invited back.
+After attending one European Commission meeting in the early 1990s for a report to trumpet the gains the euro would bring, De Grauwe said he and other sceptics were not invited back.

 “The idea that you needed a political union, up to just recently, wasn’t taken seriously.
 Now everyone is saying this,” he added.
 De Grauwe, a Belgian, also suspects his views doomed his candidacy for the ECB’s Executive Board in 2003.